johnstonskj/datalog-specs/book/src/vnd_datalog_text/grammar.md

 .assert human(name: string).
 ```

-### pragma infer
+### Processing Instruction infer

-The `infer` pragma describes a new relation in the intensional database.
+The `infer` processing instruction describes a new relation in the intensional database.
 Typically the parser
-can determine the schema for relational literals from their context, The use of this pragma
+can determine the schema for relational literals from their context, The use of this processing instruction
 is therefore optional, but recommended.
 The alternate form is more explicit in that it defines
 an intensional relation in terms of a previously defined extensional relation.